lennox-codes/ChatbotStart/README.md

 ### What I added

 Added pizza and steak menu items
-Added upsell of dessert for stakeOrder
+Added upsell of dessert for steak order
 Categorized each order to be separate
 Added feature to select menu item of choice
-Added feature for orderer to generate Order Summary Added necessary classes and tweaked the code here and there to my taste
+Added feature to send ordere order summary
+Added necessary classes and tweaked the code here and there to my taste Added price estimated price feature as well

 There is a brief [presentation here](EventsAndObjects.pdf).